-The Application rules tab is the main part of the extrusion detection system and allows you to decide which applications are allowed to access your network connection.
-You can access this section from the BullGuard window > Settings > Advanced > Firewall > Security, by clicking on the Edit button in the Manage firewall rules section.
+The Manage rules window is the main part of the extrusion detection system and allows you to decide which applications are allowed to access your network connection.
+You can access this section from the main BullGuard window by clicking on the drop down button from the Firewall box and choosing Manage rules.

-The Application rules tab is actually a table that contains some predefined rules and all the installed programs that try to either send or receive information through the active network connection.
+The Manage rules window is actually a table that contains some predefined rules and all the installed programs that try to either send or receive information through the active network connection.

 Description: shows the name of the Firewall rule (it may not be the exact name of the executable file for which the rule has been created).
 You can rename the rules anytime.

-Policy: shows what action the Firewall will take regarding a specific application: Allow, Block or Ask me.
+Action: shows what action the Firewall will take regarding a specific application: Allow or Block.